MonkeyTime/BattleNet/README.md

 ## Extra

 * If you need, classes was build to work independently (TRequest and its interface necessary)
-* Datas are in the public to promote (if you need) exchanges some datas with a friendship guild and create a in common community app.
+* Datas are in the public to promote (if you need) the exchanges of some datas with a friendship guild and create a in common community app.
 If you don't need you can protect the folder with a .htaccess file.

 ## World of Warcraft